-115kV C5E/C7E underground cable Esplanade TS to Terauley TS
+• 115kV C5E/C7E Underground Cable Esplanade TS to Terauley TS

-The refurbishment of end-of-life sections of the 115 kV underground cables C5E/C7E is expected to be completed by 2024.
+The refurbishment of sections of the 115 kV underground cables C5E/C7E is expected to be completed by 2024.

-• 115 kV overhead line H1L/H3L/H6LC/H8LC (Bloor St. JCT to Leaside JCT), and L9C/L12C (Leaside TS to Balfour JCT)
+• 115 kV Overhead Line H1L/H3L/H6LC/H8LC (Bloor St. JCT to Leaside JCT) and L9C/L12C (Leaside TS to Balfour JCT)

-The Study Team recommends the refurbishment of the end-of-life overhead section as per current standard.
+The Technical Working Group recommends the refurbishment of the overhead section as per current standard.
 These projects are expected to be completed by 2023.